qgustavor/megajs-docs/docs/tutorial/install.md

 Deno is **not supported** because it can't connect to MEGA servers due to issues related to weak TLS ciphers.
 That's something that cannot be fixed by this library and neither Deno developers ([source](https://github.com/denoland/deno/issues/6427#issuecomment-813662658)) nor MEGA developers ([source](https://mega.io/developers), quoted: "MEGA’s HTTPS access supports most ciphers/hashes and uses [...] **RC4/MD5** [...]") want to fix.
 Is still possible to use Deno by disabling HTTPS when uploading or downloading, but that's even worse than using MD5 and, because of that, the only choice for this library is not supporting Deno in the hope either Deno to enable support for weak ciphers (which are better than no cipher at all) or MEGA to support strong ciphers in all of their servers (come on, MEGA).

+CommonJS support will be removed in MEGAJS 2.0.

 In the next part of this tutorial we will login to a MEGA account using the `Storage` class loaded above.